 Certificate of Need (CON) is a regulation that limits health care supply unless state health care planners determine a specific “need.”
 Based on the theory that the economics of health care is unlike any other market, CON laws use central planning to try to reduce health care costs by keeping health care facilities from buying too much equipment, building too much capacity, and adding too many beds.
 Other than a few exemptions to the rule, medical providers with plans to build or expand an existing health care facility, offer new services, or update major medical equipment, must ask for, and receive, permission from the State Health Coordinating Council (SHCC).

 Congress enacted CON laws under the federal Health Planning Resources Development Act in 1974, intending to cut down on health care cost inflation.
 However, the federal government repealed the CON mandate in 1987 because the program did not effectively restrain costs.
 In fact, four decades’ worth of data and research into CON laws consistently find that they fail to lower health care costs.
 On the contrary, limiting the supply of health services is far more likely to cause increases in health care costs because it reduces competition.

 Since the federal CON repeal, 15 states have scrapped their CON programs.
-North Carolina did not and still has one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgery centers (ASCs).
+North Carolina did not.
+The state still has one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgical centers (ASCs).

 - Repeal Certificate of Need.
-CON laws restrict access to care, put government control ahead of patients and doctors, handcuff health providers from offering care in their communities, increase health care costs by preventing competition, undermine the doctor-patient relationship, and add anxiety about quality of care when we are most vulnerable.
+CON laws restrict access to care, put government control ahead of patients and doctors, handcuff health providers from offering care in their communities, increase health care costs by preventing competition, undermine the doctor-patient relationship, and add anxiety about the quality of care when we are most vulnerable.
 North Carolina families deserve access to quality care and lower costs, unencumbered by government control.